Neuropathy can be a nasty long-term side effect of cancer drugs.

-Just received an email from America’s Journal of Clinical Oncology, (part of ASCO empire) saying almost half of female cancer survivors had persistent symptoms of chemotherapy-induced peripheral neuropathy (CIPN) for many years after treatment ended, experiencing functional decline and high risk of falls regardless of their age.
+America’s Journal of Clinical Oncology, (part of ASCO empire) says almost half of female cancer survivors had persistent symptoms of chemotherapy-induced peripheral neuropathy (CIPN) for many years after treatment ended, experiencing functional decline and high risk of falls, regardless of their age.

 Of 512 women cancer survivors enrolled in four clinical exercise intervention trials, 47% reported ongoing sensory loss in the lower extremities an average of 6 years after treatment stopped, according to Kerri M. Winters-Stone, PhD, of the Oregon Health & Science University in Portland, and colleagues.